 What a great day!
-I met and climbed with a interesting new partner with similar style and abilities to my own and had a super time EXPLOR-ING the rock.
-I'd forgotten how exciting and fun it is to wander around on the rock without the benefit (?) of guidebook and its associated beta and preconceived notions of route quality robbing the adventure from the experience.
+I met and climbed with a interesting new partner with similar style and abili-ING the rock.
+I'd forgotten how exciting and fun it is to wander around on the rock without the and preconceived notions of route quality robbing the adventure from the experience.
 John headed off to Newfoundland for a couple weeks roaming around with his wife and I headed back to dinner with my family and another week of work extremely energized by the time we shared roped together on Little Stony Man.
 Definitely the best "club trip" I've ever enjoyed.